 - 1 Bosc pear, peeled and finely chopped

 - kosher salt and fresh ground black pepper to taste

-- 2 to 3 sprigs Thai basil, leaves only
+- 2 sprigs Thai basil, leaves only, or more to taste

 - Put butternut squash, and coconut milk with 2 cups water in a large pot over medium-high heat; bring to a boil and reduce heat to medium-low.
 Cook until the butternut squash is fork tender, about 20 minutes; remove from heat and allow to cool.

 - Heat oil in a medium pan over medium heat.
 Saute shallot, bell pepper, and pear until tender and caramelized, about 10 minutes.
 Add curry and season with salt and pepper to taste.
 Toss and continue to saute, about 1 minute; transfer to a bowl; set aside.